-Before the advent of technology, accounting was a time-consuming mess of handling documents like invoices, statements of account, quotations and purchase orders.
+Before the advent of technology, accounting was a time-consuming mess of handling documents like invoices, statements of accounts, quotations and purchase orders.
 In addition to using up more time, businesses had to spend more money hiring interim or permanent accountants to perform accounting operations.
 The issue of errors during record entry was inevitable, and businesses had to pay heavily for the consequences of these errors.
 However, upon the emergence of digital accounting, the financial industry has experienced a new, convenient way to balance accounts and record financial transactions.

 Digital accounting involves the generation, management and transfer of financial data in electronic formats.
 It employs advanced technology to deliver real-time accounting and financial management data to the relevant stakeholders.
 It is further assumed that the presence of digital accounting displaces the job of accountants.
 However, this isn’t true as digital accounting only makes the responsibilities of accounts easier and more efficiently done.
 While a lot of businesses and accountants are already integrating digital accounting into their accounting routines, here are eight reasons why digital accounting is the future: